roataway/roataway-web/README.md

 cd roataway-web
 ```

-Run `npm install` to install all the dependencies
+Run `npm install` to install all the dependencies.
 Run `npm start` to start a development server on http://localhost:3000